Skip to contents

 • Step 4 - Run n_collisions() - calculate number of collisions a year

-For a breakdown of each step see the deterministic examples.
+For a breakdown of each step see the deterministic example.

 ## inputs needed: